cinfulsinamon/BasestationPowerManager/README.md

   `pip install bleak pywinusb`

   If you are running the .exe file, all necessary modules are included.
+3) A bluetooth adapter.
+It must support BLE, which any Bluetooth 4.0 adapter *should*, but don't quote me on that.
 ## Usage
 Run either the .py script or the .exe executable.
 On first run, a configuration file will be created, and you will be asked to enter the unique ID of your B channel base station.
 After entering this, you will be taken to a menu that explains all options. ![Image of BasestaionPowerManager running in console](https://i.imgur.com/rMilQxD.png)